 - Pet Trusts – Do you own pets?
 Do you want to make sure that your pets are taken care of when you die?
 Pet Trusts make sure that your animal(s) are taken care of.
 Not only does this provision within your Will allow you to name a caretaker for your animal(s), it also set aside a certain amount of money from your Estate to make sure that costs and expenses associated with your animal(s) are taken care of.
 One less worry!

-- Litigation – Disputes between family members can be caused by a misunderstanding of what each person will inherit, by a disagreement among the beneficiaries that the Testator was competent at the time he or she signed the Will or, can be a disagreement about a word definition such as “descendants.”
+- Mediation – Disputes between family members can be caused by a misunderstanding of what each person will inherit, by a disagreement among the beneficiaries that the Testator was competent at the time he or she signed the Will or, can be a disagreement about a word definition such as “descendants.”
 If these disputes cannot be negotiated between the parties, mediation is frequently a successful alternative dispute resolution instead of litigation because the parties remain in control of the process (as opposed to a Judge) and a skilled Mediator can effect a settlement without escalating the conflict.

 - Estate Administration – Ms. Fine will help walk you through the steps of estate administration as the attorney for the Estate.
 She will help you probate the Will, make sure all of the documents are in order and prepare the accounting for the estate that may be required by the commissioner of accounts.